BABrandes/IntegratedWidgets/README.md

 **IQT (Integrated Qt) Widgets** are high-level, ready-to-use widgets that combine Qt UI components with reactive data binding.
 They provide:

-- **Automatic bidirectional synchronization** with observables and hooks
+- **Automatic bidirectional synchronization** with nexpys and hooks
 - **Hook-based architecture** for flexible data connections
 - **Layout strategies** for customizable widget composition
 - **Unit awareness** for physical quantities